gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 - **User Interface (`src/features/auth/components/reset-password-form.tsx` - Client Component):**
     - The email field is pre-filled (from URL query parameter) and disabled, providing context for password managers.
     - User enters their New Password and confirms it.
-    - An initial check is performed to ensure a user session exists (meaning they've successfully come from the email link).
+    - An initial check is performed using the `useAuth` hook (`@/features/auth/hooks`) to ensure a user session exists (meaning they've successfully come from the email link).
 If not, they are redirected to `/forgot-password`.
 - **Form Submission & Server Action (`src/features/auth/actions/auth.actions.ts`):**
     - Triggers the `updateUserPassword` Server Action.
 - **Server-Side Validation (within Server Action):**